zeittresor/py_gen_amiga_mod/README.md

 ![grafik](https://github.com/user-attachments/assets/5fc1c6d3-1519-47ae-95ef-d421bfd03b07)

-Suggestion: Use a Amiga Computer or Emulator to play the output. btw. a project is existing called "Protracker 2 Clone" (for Windows) just surch for it, is good solution to play the output of my script or just use VLC (for Windows or Linux) to play :-)
+Suggestion: Use a Amiga Computer or Emulator to play the output. btw. a project is existing called "Protracker 2 Clone" (for Windows) just search for it, is good solution to play the output of my script or just use VLC (for Windows or Linux) to play :-)